sibranda/GetIntuneAssignments/README.md

 ### **About**
-Get Intune Assignments is a C#.NET free app built for Intune that queries Intune and Entra ID via MS Graph.
+GIA is a C#.NET free app built for Intune that queries Intune and Entra ID via MS Graph.
+Which has already reached more than 1,400 downloads!
 This app aims to retrieve all active Intune item assignments.
 The focus is to retrieve Assignments, so if you have an item (policy, settings, app) but it does not have an assignment, GIA will not report it.